-Find your way through to legally ‘declaring’ that you can’t repay debt (hence; declaring bankruptcy).
+Find your way through your toughest financial times by legally ‘declaring’ that you can’t repay debt (hence, declaring bankruptcy).
 Most people who declare bankruptcy do so voluntarily.
 Creditors, provided you owe them $5000 or more, can also make you bankrupt by lodging a creditors’ petition through the courts.

 Frequently Asked Questions

 What debts are cancelled in a bankruptcy?

 Almost all debts are included: credit cards, unsecured personal loans, personal tax debts, GST debts, repossessed car loans, and more.

 Centrelink debts are also covered.

 Secured Debts – Mortgages and car loans are not cancelled.
 The creditor still has the right to reposes the property IF you stop payments.

 Current bills (phone, electricity, gas) are not debts and should not be included.
 If you do include them, you may cause that service to be disconnected.

 The bankruptcy act prevents certain debts from being cancelled.
 These debts include: